-Appendix: Why the probability of a decisive vote is of order 1/n
+Why the Probability of a Decisive Vote is of Order 1/n

-If n individuals vote in an election, then the probability of a vote being decisive is roughly proportional to 1/n (see Good and Meyer, 1975, and Chamberlain and Rothchild, 1981).
-This result is derived based on the empirical fact that elections are unpredictable.
+If n individuals vote in an election, then the probability of a vote being decisive is roughly proportional to 1/n (see Good and Mayer 1975; Chamberlain and Rothchild 1981).
+This result is derived based on the fact that elections are unpredictable and is supported by many empirical studies.
 Let f(d) be the predictive or forecast uncertainty distribution of the vote differential d (the difference in the vote proportions received by the two leading candidates).
 If n is not tiny, f(d) can be written, in practice, as a continuous distribution (e.g., a normal distribution with mean 0.04 and standard deviation 0.03).
-The probability of a decisive vote is then half the probability that a single vote can make or break an exact tie, or f(0)/n.
+The probability of a decisive vote is then half the probability that a single vote can make or break an exact tie, or f(0)/n.12

-For example, if a Democrat is running against a Republican, and the difference between the two candidates' vote shares is expected to be in the range $\pm 10\%$ , then the probability is about 1/(0.2n) = 5/n that a single added vote could create or break a tie.
-The exact probability of decisiveness depends on the election and one's knowledge about it, but even if an election is expected ahead of time to be close it is hard to imagine a forecast vote differential more precise than $\pm 2\%$ , in which case the probability of a decisive vote is still at most 1/(0.04n) = 25/n.
+For example, if a Democrat is running against a Republican, and the difference between the two candidates' vote shares is expected to be in the range $\pm 10\%$, then the probability is about 1/(0.2n) = 5/n that a single added vote could create or break a tie.13 The exact probability of decisiveness depends on the election and one's knowledge about it, but even if an election is expected ahead of time to be close it is hard to imagine a forecast vote differential more precise than $\pm 2\%$, in which case the probability of a decisive vote is still at most 1/(0.04n) = 25/n.
 In practice, we see 10/n as a reasonable approximate probability of decisiveness in close elections, with lower probabilities for elections not anticipated to be close.
-Gelman, King, and Boscardin (1998), Mulligan and Hunter (2002), and Gelman, Katz, and Bafumi (2004) estimate these probabilities in more detail for elections for Presidential, Congressional, and other elections.
+Gelman, King, and Boscardin (1998), Mulligan and Hunter (2002), and Gelman, Katz, and Bafumi (2004) estimate these probabilities in more detail for presidential, congressional, and other elections.

-Some game-theoretic models have been proposed that suggest instrumental benefits for voter turnout (e.g., Feddersen and Pesendorfer, 1996), but these models also imply that large elections will be extremely close, and so they are not appropriate for real elections where the margin of victory varies by several percentage points from year to year.
-Under a coin-flipping model of voting, the probability of decisiveness is proportional to $1/\sqrt{n}$ , but this model once again implies elections that are much closer than actually occur (see Mulligan and Hunter, 2002, and Gelman, Katz, and
+Some game-theoretic models have been proposed that suggest instrumental benefits for voter turnout (e.g., Feddersen and Pesendorfer 1996), but these models also imply that large elections will be extremely close, and so they are not appropriate for real elections where the margin of victory varies by several percentage points from year to year.
+Under a coin-flipping model of voting, the probability of decisiveness is proportional to $1/\sqrt{n}$ but this model once again implies elections that are much closer than actually occur (see Mulligan and Hunter 2002; Gelman, Katz, and Bafumi 2004).